data-lessons/librarycarpentry/README.md

 All participants should agree to abide by the [Software Carpentry Code of Conduct](http://software-carpentry.org/conduct/).

 ##License
-This lesson is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/). **Exceptions: embeds to and from external sources, and direct quotations from speakers.**
+All the lessons are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/). **Exceptions: embeds to and from external sources, and direct quotations from speakers.**